dmuhabbatov/SalaryPrediction/README.md

 ## Production
   Selected the model Random Forest for salary prediction.
 Obtained predictions using the model and stored the file in csv format.

+  ## Conclusion

+  After performing the data cleaning, EDA and predicting the model with the random forest algorithm, I found that
+  * Reviewed and cleaned the dataset by removing not important rows and features.
+  * * Used 3 data sets with 1,000,000 rows: train_features.csv, train_salaries.csv (target) and test_features.csv
+* Performed Exploratory Data Anlysis
+* Engeneered features to convert categorial variables into numerical and made them ready for machine learning process.
+* Used Linear Regression, Random Forest and GradientBoosting algorithms for model building.
+Pipeline and transformation was used too.
+* Used MSE as accruacy metric to see which algorithm performs better on the model.
+* Fit/trained the model with the lowest MSE on the trained data and made prediction on the test dataset.
+* Found the most important feature impacting the salary (target feature).

+  ## Code and Resources Used
+**Python Version:** Python 3 (Jupyter Notebook) **Packages:** pandas, numpy, sklearn, matplotlib, seaborn
+* Google
+* Website: Data Science Dream Job portfolio building
+* Book: Data Preparation for Machine Learning.
+Jason Brownlee
+* other Data Science projects

 ![image](https://user-images.githubusercontent.com/75549127/110562356-908eda00-8106-11eb-95a9-7252d9322715.png)